axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

    - **Move widgets using drag-and-drop**: click on the widget you want to move and drop again.
 Helper lines will support you.

-   - **Edit existing widgets**: open the configuration panel to edit widget by clicking on the edit button.
+   - **Edit existing widgets**: open the configuration panel to edit widget by clicking on :guilabel:`Edit` button.

    - **Delete existing widgets**: the widget will be deleted.